Apple-iOS-Security

 Security vulnerabilities in iOS are discovered regularly.
 When Apple releases a security update, they also publish details of the vulnerabilities they’ve fixed.
 This means that once an update is released, attackers know exactly what weaknesses exist in unpatched devices.

+If your device isn’t receiving security updates, known vulnerabilities remain unpatched.
+This is particularly concerning for devices used to access business email, banking apps, or any sensitive information.
 Apple’s security updates often address vulnerabilities that are already being actively exploited—meaning attackers are using them in the real world.
-Running an unsupported iOS version is a genuine security risk.
+Running an unsupported or legacy iOS version is a genuine security risk.

 What About App Compatibility?